-Driving Instructors: If you are a driving instructor and use your own car for instruction, you should consider extra coverage — especially if the vehicle is an instructor car with two brakes.
+Driving Instructors: If you are a driving instructor and use your own car for instruction, you should consider extra coverage (commercial driving insurance) — especially if the vehicle is an instructor car with two brakes.

 Order Delivery: A business may be liable if a driver uses a company-provided car.
 There are many delivery businesses (such as pizza/food delivery services) that protect themselves by allowing the drivers to use their own cars.
 This takes the burden of obtaining insurance coverage off of the business and places it back on individual drivers.

-Delivery Drivers – Furniture, Appliances, etc.: If your business includes transporting job-related equipment, products or materials, then it is good to have commercial auto insurance.
-Having this type of coverage can help reimburse the cost of lost equipment or goods following an accident.
+Delivery Drivers – Furniture, Appliances, etc.: If your business includes transporting job-related equipment, products or materials, then it is good to have commercial insurance.
+Having this type of coverage can help reimburse the commercial vehicle insurance cost of lost equipment or goods following an accident.